 You can check your malnutrition risk at home using self-screening tools.
 They can be a useful starting point but please ensure you seek advice from a healthcare professional if you are identified as at risk of malnutrition:

 If you or someone you care for is concerned about your nutrition, if you have been eating less, been unwell or have noticed unintentional weight loss, please contact your GP or healthcare professional for further advice.

 As well as good nutrition it’s important to ensure you drink enough fluid to stay hydrated.

 Dehydration can increase the risk of falls, infections such as urinary tract infections, constipation and cause confusion and tiredness.

 Aim to drink 8 to 10 cups or glasses of fluid every day (1,600 ml to 2,000 ml).
 This may need be increased in hot weather, if you are exercising more, and if you are unwell with a high temperature.

 Water, milk, juices, squash, tea and coffee all count.
 If you’re struggling to eat enough consider nourishing drinks such as milky drinks, milkshakes, soups, fruit juice, smoothies, hot chocolate and malted milk drinks.

-This BDA information sheet (PDF, 586 KB) is full of facts about why you should stay hydrated.
+The BDA fluid and food information sheet (PDF, 586 KB) is full of facts about why you should stay hydrated.